-Q: I’m 34 years old and quite sedentary.
+Q: I’m 34-year-old and quite sedentary.
 Recently I feel slightly out of breath when I walk faster.
-My GP tells me I have a heart murmur.
+My GP Tells me I have a heart murmur.
 What does this mean and should I be concerned?

 A: Heart murmurs are abnormal sounds that the heart makes that are usually picked up by the doctor when listening with a stethoscope.
 Heart murmurs can be harmless or they may be due to health valve disease.
 Heart valve disease occurs when one or more of the heart valves fail to work properly.

 There are 4 heart valves: the aortic, mitral, tricuspid and pulmonary valves.
 These valves work to ensure that blood circulates normally within the heart.
 Valves can become too tight and impede blood flow.
 This is known as valvular stenosis, or they may fail to close normally leading to backflow or regurgitation of blood.